MicrochipTech/AzureDemo_WFI32E01/README.md

 <img src=".//media/image9b.png" style="width:2in;height:3.5in"/>

-Both ULP & VAV Click boards can be connected to the WFI32-IoT Board at the same time using the MikroElektronika [Shuttle click bundle](https://www.mikroe.com/shuttle-click).
-The bundle features the "Shuttle click" 4-socket expansion board, which provides an easy and elegant solution for stacking up to four Click boards™ onto a single mikroBUS™ socket.
+Both ULP & VAV Click boards can be connected to the WFI32-IoT Board at the same time using the MikroElektronika [Shuttle Bundle](https://www.mikroe.com/mikrobus-shuttle-bundle) accessory kit.
+The bundle features the [Shuttle click](https://www.mikroe.com/shuttle-click) 4-socket expansion board, which provides an easy and elegant solution for stacking up to four Click boards™ onto a single mikroBUS™ socket.
 It is a perfect solution for expanding the capacity of the development system with additional mikroBUS™ sockets when there is a demand for using more Click boards™ than the used development system is able to support.

 <img src=".//media/image10a.png">